poult-lab/daily-word/english_words_ learning.md

 [noun] "the fact of being difficult to see through; the fact of being opaque"

 [noun] "the fact of being difficult to understand; the fact of being opaque" +transparency+

-04.eliminate  [ɪˈlɪmɪneɪt]

-[verb] {~ sth/sb (from sth) } Credit cards eliminate the need to carry a lot of cash. "to remove or get rid of sth/sb"

-[verb] All the English teams were eliminated in the early stages of the competition. "to defeat a person or a team so that they no longer take part in a competition, etc."

--knock out-

-[verb] Most of the regime's left-wing opponents were eliminated. "to kill sb, especially an enemy or opponent"

-D[noun]  the elimination of disease/poverty/crime.